 Step 4: Enable php:remi-8.0 module

 As there are multiple versions of PHP to install, thus we have to mention the version along with the repo name to enable the default source to get this scripting packages to install on our system.
-Here is the command to run.
+Here is the command to run but first reset the PHP module set for system repository packages.

 sudo dnf module enable php:remi-8.0